URBAN PLUNGE TRIP, February 16-21, 2020

 These trips are an incredible opportunity to be thrust out of your comfort zone in order to ask the hard questions: Why are there homeless people in the wealthiest nations on earth?
 How do we live as Christians in light of these realities and injustices?
-Teams will work with numerous inner city ministries, locally in Vancouver, and internationally such as Habitat for Humanity.
+Teams will partner with numerous inner city ministries locally in Vancouver.
 Through direct-service you will be given the opportunity to see God working in your own life and the lives of the people around you - whether it be a teammate or someone you meet on the street.

 Join us this spring as we embark on a journey to learn how to be better stewards of God’s creation.
 We will partner with A Rocha, a Christian conversation organization, discovering how we can sustain the environment in which we live.
 A Rocha is focused on helping people see that the health of a community is grounded in the health of the environment.
 During this time, we will gain knowledge about how to recognize the gift of the earth which God has graciously entrusted to us.
 We will be challenged to expand our vision of what it means to live like a Christian and by doing this we will discover we are loving our neighbors as Jesus commanded!
 As A Rocha says, we will participate in “transforming people and places by showing God’s love for all creation”.

 God calls us to live our lives on mission—not only overseas, but everywhere we go.
 Join a team of students learning how to think globally while acting locally through partnering with a relief and development agency this spring break.
 The MCC is committed to meeting basic human needs with the goal of peace and justice.
 They envision communities worldwide in right relationship with God, one another and creation.
 This trip will include supporting local MCC programs that serve families, alleviate poverty, and pursue restorative justice.
 We will also learn about the business side of development work by engaging with several social enterprises, experiencing how the MCC supports themselves financially.